pmunts/muntsos/README.txt

     adding C# components and test programs using Iot.Device.Bindings and System.Device.Gpio.

+-   10 August 2025 -- I was playing around this morning with .Net
+    programs using System.Device.Gpio and stumbled across an odd
+    failure: My first test program test_led runs fine on a Raspberry Pi 3 but fails on a Raspberry Pi 5 with the following exception:

+    Unhandled exception.
+System.DllNotFoundException: Unable to load shared library 'libgpiod.so.2' or one of its dependencies.

+    A little searching led me to RaspberryPi3Driver.cs.
+This .Net IoT Libraries source file contain GPIO services for 64-bit Raspberry Pi Models, but it is missing platform detection code for the Raspberry Pi 5.
+After failing to detect the Raspberry Pi 5, the code somewhere inside System.Device.Gpio fell back to libgpiod V1, which subsequently failed because libgpiod.so.2 was missing.
+This is a bit of a cautionary tale: The .Net IoT Libraries contain a lot of wonderful code, but it may not be well maintained.
+The Raspberry Pi 5 was released almost two years ago.

+    I have added a new extension package libgpiod1-muntsos-aarch64.deb and for sanity's sake I have renamed the previous extension package libgpiod-muntsos-aarch64.deb to libgpiod2-muntsos-aarch64.deb.
+    Confusingly, libgpiod1 provides libgpiod.so.2 and libgpiod2 provides
+    libgpiod.so.3.

+    I have also added Application Note #23, which contains a complete example using System.Device.Gpio on a MuntsOS target computer.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development